Everybody should have access to good food. Everybody values community. Your Local Pantries provide both – and more.

 - Build dignity and agency

-Stockport Homes Group first developed the model in 2013, and the Your Local Pantry social franchise is now run by a partnership between Foundations Stockport and Church Action on Poverty.
+Stockport Homes Group first developed the model in 2013, and the Your Local Pantry social franchise is now run by a partnership between SKylight and Church Action on Poverty.
 Food is sourced primarily through Fareshare, and each Pantry also has its own local suppliers.

-If you are interested in setting up a Pantry in your area then we can help, or you can read more about the positive impact of Pantries in the 2021 social impact report.
+If you are interested in setting up a Pantry in your area then we can help, or you can read more about the positive impact of Pantries in our social impact report.